 6. Neighborhoods should serve neighbors first, commuters somewhere thereafter.

 HI has no endowment, no sugar daddy, no stash sewn in a mattress--we rely on readers and sponsors to support the content and operation of this site.
 Despite the common misconception, running a website like this is not free.

 At HI, we conduct (sometimes painstaking) research and spend ages in libraries.
 We invest hundreds of hours and a multitude of resources every month to produce the content you enjoy here.
 We love what we bring you, and if you do too, we hope you will consider becoming an HI supporter.

-With deepest thanks in advance on behalf of the HI Team and other readers who cannot give.
+With deepest thanks in advance on behalf of the HI Team and other readers.
 XO

 Historic Indianapolis.com Mailing Address: P.O.
 Box 2999, Indianapolis, IN 46206 Terms and Conditions